 So, for those that are interested in a list of all the awesome people i have worked with, beautiful or shitty stages, festivals, clubs and squats i have played in, at, on, commissions i received, reviews, residencies, recordings, scholarships and grants (i'm legit af); you can write me with a request for such a list but it’s really more fun if you make up one yourself.
 I would just make one up too anyways.

 I'm a musician /composer / producer, currently based in Brooklyn.
 Or Eindhoven really.
+Amsterdam.
 I make music using max msp.
-I created a software instrument with which i can mangle patterns and time, #vinex-trap.
+I created a software instrument with which i can mangle patterns and time, #vinex-trap, with special interest in algorithms.

 I can be heard live; solo project under the Sannety monniker, duo project SpermChurch with Trevor Dunn, and more to come soon!